anilkumarbp/Subscriptions_Generator/README.md

 Subscriptions_Generator
 =======================

-Subscription_Generator allows you to create subscription for all the extensions enabling you to listen to Presence events and message-store notifications when a call/messages comes into the extension.
+Subscription_Generator allows you to create subscription for all the extensions enabling you to listen to Presence events and message-store notifications when a call/messages comes into **ANY** of the extension.
 For more information, see the
 [Developer Guide](https://developer.ringcentral.com/api-docs/latest/index.html#!#Notifications.html).

 ## Getting Started